What is Business Insurance Coverage?

 Legal compliance

-Employers liability is legally required the moment you employ anyone other than yourself or close family, with fines starting at £2,500 per day for non-compliance.
-Some professions (solicitors, accountants, financial advisers) additionally require professional indemnity by regulation.
+Workers' compensation is legally required in most states the moment you employ anyone, with fines starting at $1,000+ per day for non-compliance.
+Some professions (attorneys, accountants, financial advisors) additionally require E&O insurance by regulation.
 Uninsured businesses face not just claim exposure but criminal and regulatory penalties.

 Client contract requirements

-Most B2B contracts now require specific minimum insurance limits — typically £2-5 million public liability, £1-2 million professional indemnity, and increasingly cyber cover for any contract involving data.
+Most B2B contracts now require specific minimum insurance limits, typically $2-5 million general liability, $1-2 million E&O, and increasingly cyber cover for any contract involving data.
 Businesses without these covers miss out on contracts or breach existing ones, creating revenue loss and dispute risk.

 Financial protection

-FSB data shows around 1 in 5 UK SMEs face a significant incident (liability claim, data breach, fire, theft, or key person loss) each year.
+NFIB data shows around 1 in 5 US small businesses face a significant incident (liability claim, data breach, fire, theft, or key person loss) each year.
 Without insurance, a single incident can wipe out years of profit or force closure.
-Commercial insurance is typically under 2% of turnover for adequate cover but protects the remaining 98% from catastrophic loss.
+Commercial insurance is typically under 2% of revenue for adequate cover but protects the remaining 98% from catastrophic loss.

 Common Mistakes